Loperamide In Pregnancy: Should You Consider Or Not?

 Can Taking Loperamide Cause Learning Or Behavioural Problems In My Child?

-No, there is no link between learning or behavioural problems and loperamide, it is commonly assumed that the two are not interlinked.
+No, there is no link between learning or behavioural problems and loperamide, it is commonly assumed that the two are not interlinked (4).

 Is There Any Risk To My Baby If The Father Has Taken Imodium?

 The research done on this is extremely limited.
-The results imply that there is little to no risk to your baby if their father has taken Imodium.
+The results imply that there is little to no risk to your baby if their father has taken Imodium (4).

-It is important to not self-medicate.
-Please talk to your doctor and if this medication is prescribed, please follow the dosage and consumption instruction provided by the doctor.
-If you face any side effects of loperamide, contact your primary health care physician immediately, and stop the medication till they examine you and provide further medical assistance.
+It is important not to self-medicate.
+Please talk to your doctor, and if this medication is prescribed, please follow the dosage and consumption instructions provided by the doctor.
+If you face any side effects of loperamide, contact your primary healthcare physician immediately, and stop the medication till they examine you and provide further medical assistance.